TheLogicMaster/clearwing-vm/README.md

 - Array components in multidimensional arrays should refer to array classes of decreasing size
 - Added dedicated primitive types
 - Literals for non-integer types must be explicitly specified
+- System.array copy from same source and dest must use intermediate buffer if necessary